Used and loved by millions

 Linguistic Context

-The phrase "strict environment" functions as a noun phrase, where "strict" modifies the noun "environment".
-Ludwig AI confirms its usability in written English.
-It is used to describe a setting characterized by rigid rules, regulations, or conditions.
+The phrase "strict environment" functions as a noun phrase where the adjective "strict" modifies the noun "environment".
+It's used to describe a setting characterized by firm rules, regulations, or conditions.
+Ludwig AI confirms its usability in English.

 Frequent in